vacom13/MovieHub-Project/README.md

 The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api,

-## How to get the API key?

-Create an account in https://www.themoviedb.org/, click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.
-If you are asked for the website URL, just give "NA" if you don't have one.
-You will see the API key in your `API` sidebar once your request is approved.

 ## How to run the project?

 1. Clone or download this repository to your local machine.